cantaloupe-project/cantaloupe/README.md

 `$ java -Dcantaloupe.config=... -Dcantaloupe.cache.flush -jar Cantaloupe-x.x.x.jar`

+# Client-Side Caching

+The HTTP/1.1 `Cache-Control` header is configurable via the `cache.client.*` keys in the configuration file.

 # Notes on Source Formats

 (Feel free to add in your own notes, and send a pull request.
 Controlled